 Quercetin

 This is a pigment that is found in a group of plant compounds called Flavonoids.
 It functions as an antioxidant to neutralize free radicals which cause damage to the cells.
-The benefits of quercetin are; reduces inflammation, acts as an anti-allergenic, may possess anti-cancer effects, lowers the risk of brain disorder and reduces high blood pressure.
+The benefits of quercetin are; reduces inflammation, acts as an anti-allergenic, may possess anti-cancer effects, lowers the risk of brain disorder, and reduces high blood pressure.

-Dietary sources – peppers, onions, tomatoes, red leaf lettuce, green tea, broccoli
+Dietary sources – peppers, onions, tomatoes, red leaf lettuce, green tea, broccoli.

-As a lipophilic compound, Quercetin should be taken with fatty food to enhance absorption.
+Quercetin should be taken with water or juice.
+Vitamin C helps to enhance absorption.

 Vitamin C (Ascorbic acid)

-An essential water-soluble vitamin that helps in the production of collagen and some neurotransmitters, helps in absorption of iron, boosts the immune system, aids in wound healing and acts as an antioxidant in mopping up free radicals in the body.
+An essential water-soluble vitamin that helps in the production of collagen and some neurotransmitters, helps in absorption of iron, boosts the immune system, aids in wound healing, and acts as an antioxidant in mopping up free radicals in the body.

 Dietary sources – potatoes, green peas, spinach and green leafy vegetables, green peppers.